roberts-d-j/roberts-d-j/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Dylan Roberts (he/him).
-I am a longtime audio engineer and aspiring programmer, with experience in many aspects of media production.
+I am a longtime audio engineer and programmer, with experience in many aspects of media production.
 I enjoy many creative pursuits, and I am excited for the future that coding will bring.
 I look forward to the potential applications that coding knowledge will bring to my personal and professional lives.

 I attended Tech Elevator's full stack coding bootcamp and graduated October 2023.
 I am currently a Technical Consultant working with SnowFox Solutions on the ServiceNow platform.

-In addition to starting my developing journey, I have a long history creating music of myriad genres, and actively work on several other creative passions including an indie tabletop roleplaying game.
+In addition to software and web dev, I have a long history creating music of myriad genres, and actively work on several other creative passions including an indie tabletop roleplaying game.